 Hampton Park Terrace is ideal for home buyers who want to live in Downtown Charleston but want to avoid the tourist congestion and high costs of living in the higher density areas.
-With house prices mostly under $500K and larger lot sizes, the community appeals to a wide range of home buyers.
+With comparatively modest real estate prices and larger lot sizes, the community appeals to a wide range of home buyers.
 Clients are often surprised to learn that the neighborhood has so few Charleston style homes.
 Rather, there’s a fantastic selection of spacious bungalow, craftsman, and colonial style houses to choose from that feature heavy mouldings, classic fireplaces, high ceilings, and the kinds of architectural details that are hard to find with newer homes today.
 The community was largely planned from 1911 and 1913, so you’ll find plenty of charming historic homes built in the first half of the 20th century.

 No listings were found matching your search criteria.

 For the best assistance in buying or selling Charleston area homes, contact The Keadle Group online or call 800.804.2187.